UniversalDependencies/docs/morphology.md

 documentation and follow the general principles outlined here.
 Universal and language-specific features of a word are listed together in the FEATS column.

-Unlike in various language-specific tagsets, the Universal Features do not include features aimed at marking _fusion words_ (a word that is result of merging two other words, which are syntactically independent and belong to different parts of speech):
+Unlike in various language-specific tagsets, the universal features do not include features aimed at marking _fusion words_ (a word that is result of merging two other words, which are syntactically independent and belong to different parts of speech):